minghai-jiang/biodiversity-app/public/markdown/Northern Paraguay deforestation.md

 polyId = 6
 ```

-First we retrieve all tiles falling outside of any permit area or reserve in the Filadelfia district for both august 2016 and 2017.
+First we retrieve all standard tiles covering Filadelfia district for both august 2016 and 2017.

 ```python